ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-03-17-smart-version-control-for-project-managers.md

 ![](/static/img/2017/03/scheme_11.png)

-As soon as the pool is done and all unit tests succeed, Eeyore merges it to “develop” branch:
+As soon as the pool is done and all unit tests succeed, Eeyore merges it to "develop" branch:

 ![](/static/img/2017/03/scheme_12.png)